+The Purple Onion is pleased to welcome back David Childers and the Serpents Sunday, November 19 at 7 PM.
 Admission is $12 per person in advance, $15 at the door and seating will be limited.
-The performances starts at 7 PM.
+The performance begins at 7 PM.
 The doors open at 5 PM.
-A limited menu of pizzas and appetizers will be available from the time the doors open until the show starts with beverages and desserts available throughout the concerts.
+Pizza, salads and appetizers will be available from 5 PM until 6:45 with beverages and desserts available during the show.
 Reservations can be made online or by calling the restaurant at 828-749- 1179.

 Singer-songwriter David Childers is the proverbial study in contradictions.
 A resident of Mount Holly, North Carolina, he’s a former high-school football player with the aw-shucks demeanor of a good ol’ Southern boy.
 But he’s also a well-read poet and painter who cites Chaucer and Kerouac as influences, fell in love with folk as a teen, listens to jazz and opera, and fed his family by practicing law before turning in his license to concentrate on his creative passions.

 The legal profession’s loss is certainly the music world’s gain.
 Childers’ new album, Run Skeleton Run, released in May 2017 on Ramseur Records, is filled with the kinds of songs that have made him a favorite of fans and fellow artists including neighbors the Avett Brothers.
 Scott Avett contributes to four tracks, and Avetts bassist Bob Crawford co-executive-produced the effort with label head Dolph Ramseur.
 (Crawford and Childers, both history buffs, have recorded and performed together in the Overmountain Men).